quicktechweb/dailyshopping-backend/README.md

 ## Overview

-This is the backend server for **Lucky Shop**, built with Node.js v20 and Express.js v5.
+This is the backend server for **Daily Shopping**, built with Node.js v20 and Express.js v5.
 It exposes a RESTful API consumed by the React frontend and Flutter mobile app.
 It handles authentication (JWT + Firebase), order management, the real-time coupon draw engine (Socket.IO), image processing (Sharp + Google Vision), and email notifications (Nodemailer).

 | Field | Details |
 |---|---|